GhanapatiGhaniOil/Knowledge/AI-ML/practice/README.md

-<h2>Differen ways of feeding a DataSet to a Machine Learning Models.
+<h2>Differen ways of feeding a DataSet to a Machine Learning Models.</h2>

 1. Preprocessing -
    Example - Removing HTML tags from a web scraping dataset to extract clean text.